RouninMedia/Embedding-ESModules-within-your-HTML-Document/README.md

 > 2. On the first import we initialize it, write to its properties.
 The top-level application script may do that.
 > 3. Further imports use the module.

-A simple example of the pattern above in practice:
+A simple example of the pattern above in practice, using **ESModules**:

 ```
 const userProfile = { loginTime: new Date.now(); };